 Ethnic Minorities Concerns

-Many dioceses in the Church of England have diocesan race equality policies.
-In June 2005 the St. Albans Diocesan Synod approved the adoption of our own Race Equality Policy – you can read this at the link below.
+In June 2005, St Albans Diocesan Synod approved the adoption of our Race Equality Policy – you can read this at the link below.

-A one day consultation jointly sponsored by the Diocesan Council for Minority Ethnic Anglican Concerns (DMEAC) and the Diocesan Vocations team – the day will be chaired by the Bishop of Bedford.
+A one day consultation was held last year, jointly sponsored by the Diocesan Council for Minority Ethnic Anglican Concerns (DMEAC) and the Diocesan Vocations team.

 - How we encourage diversity within our churches